SAP/migration-tool-for-cloud-integration/README.md

 To install, in Terminal or Command Prompt, run:

 1. Install the SAP CAP SDK 'CDS-DK': `npm i -g @sap/cds-dk`
-2. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git`
+2. Download this tool from git: `git clone https://github.com/SAP/migration-tool-for-cloud-integration.git --depth 1`
 3. Navigate into the root project folder: `cd migration-tool-for-cloud-integration`
 4. Install this tool: `npm install`
 5. Prepare/rebuild the SQLite database: `cds deploy --to sqlite`